WSilberstein/DH-Final-Art-Project/README.md

 ![Old Facebook Login Page](facebook-old-img.png)

 ***The website is not optimised for mobile devices and devices with smaller screens.
 If your screen size is too small, the webpage may not render perfectly.
-This is purely a visual problem and will not affect functionality explained in the features.**
+This is purely visual and will not affect functionality explained in the features.**